Mental Health, Developmental Disabilities, and Substance Abuse Act of 1985.

 d.
 Results in substantial functional limitations in three or more of the following areas of major life activity: self-care, receptive and expressive language, capacity for independent living, learning, mobility, self-direction, and economic self-sufficiency.

 e.
-Reflects the person's need for a combination and sequence of special interdisciplinary, or generic care, treatment, or other services which are of a lifelong or extended duration and are individually planned and coordinated.
+Reflects the person's need for a combination and sequence of special interdisciplinary, or generic care, treatment, or other services that are of a lifelong or extended duration and are individually planned and coordinated; or when applied to children from birth through age four, may be evidenced as a developmental delay.

 f.
 Repealed by Session Laws 2019-76, s.
 1, effective October 1, 2019, and applicable to proceedings commenced or services rendered on or after that date.